HeyBanditoz/mchelper/README.md

 ## Configuration

-On first run the bot will generate one for you.
+You will need to copy `application-example.yml` to `application.yml` and edit it with your tokens.
 All external services the bot can access will be configured here, except the Postgres database.
-To configure that, you'll need to pass the following environment variables to Java:
+To configure that, you'll need to pass the following environment variables to the JVM:
 * HOST
 * DB
 * USER